This video is outdated and doesn’t include many new features, but it explains the general purpose and spirit behind this tool.

 - The amount of hits required to destroy the vehicle with specified Direct OR Indirect Damage is also listed.
 Keep in mind that these damage sources are not added together.
 So if the unit takes damage from both Direct and Indirect Damage, you will have to calculate the required amount of hits manually.

 When you import the target unit by double clicking on its name, the list on the upper right will update with some of the vehicle’s defensive certifications.
-Double click on the certification name to add its bonus armor to the vehicle.
+Double click on the certification name to add it to the vehicle.

 When a defensive certification has several ranks, you only have to click on the rank you wish to add.
 E.g. when you wish to make calculations for Composite Armor 4, you don’t have to double click on Composite Armor 1-2-3 before that.